-Disney Wins Antitrust Approval to Purchase Most of Fox
+Disney Wins Approval From DOJ for Purchase Most of 21st Century Fox’s Assets

 Disney said in a statement that it is pleased to resolve the Justice Department’s “limited potential concerns.”
 The company had earlier said in proxy filings that it would sell the sports networks if required by the government.

-Disney first reached an agreement last December to buy most of Fox’s TV and movie assets. the company sweetened its offer earlier this month after Comcast tried to gatecrash the deal.
+Disney first reached an agreement last December to buy most of Fox’s TV and movie assets.
+The company sweetened its offer earlier this month after Comcast tried to gatecrash the deal.

 Comcast has not said publicly whether it will try to counter again.
 Comcast did not immediately respond to a request for comment Wednesday.